aw-studio/docdress/README.md

 ## Configuration

-With **Docdress** any number of repositories can be documented in a laravel project.
+With **Docdress** any number of repositories can be documented in one laravel project.
 Each repository is configured in `docdress.repos` like so:

 ```php